ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-We mentioned already, that the [readline()] function let you type textual user input, including spaces, and that you have to terminate your input by pressing the return key to pass the input [string]{.str}
-to the OS, which forwards the input to our program.
+We mentioned already, that the [readline()] function let you type textual user input, including spaces, and that you have to terminate your input by pressing the return key to pass the input [string] to the OS, which forwards the input to our program.
 This form of input is sometimes called blocking, as for the time that we wait for user input, our program is really waiting, it can not do other work til the